Code-Institute-Submissions/uc-frontend-project1/README.md

 This site was tested across multiple browsers (Chrome, Internet Explorer, Safari) and on multiple mobile devices (iPhone 4, 5, 7; Samsung Galaxy s8; iPad) to ensure compatibility and responsiveness.

+Bugs:
+- The video pages next / previous / home button did not respond sue to over lay of "video-container"
+- In speaking to my tutor he advised on changing in codes in html files.

+- Text in the top half of the video links pages were overlayed by the overview section which followed - this was only visible in mobile views.
+- Addition of code in html file to bring one section above the other
+    - similar to the video view solution

 USER STORIES

 - The colours attrack the childrens attention and with the toys are attractive for young children.